Javed Qadeer

 Javed Qadeer (born 25 August 1976) is a former Pakistani cricketer who played one One Day International in 1995 as a wicket-keeper.
 He was born at Karachi.

 According to one incident, quoted by Mirza Iqbal Baig, Wasim Akram asked for a wicket keeper from the selectors hours before a Sharjah Match.
-Javed Qadeer played and also worked at the National Stadium, Karachi but on the way to Airport someone handled him Coca-Cola and he missed the flight drinking it and delayed his much awaited arrival as PCB had to arrange a passenger seat requesting much higher authorities.
+Javed Qadeer played and also worked at the National Stadium, Karachi but on the way to Airport someone handed him Coca-Cola and he missed the flight drinking it and delayed his much awaited arrival as PCB had to arrange a passenger seat requesting much higher authorities.
 He now coaches at the DHA Sports Club, Moin Khan Academy, A.O Cricket Academy.